-These findings were further reinforced in a report released by ScottMadden, Inc. in January 2020 demonstrating the pressing need for more transmission investment in all regions of the country to meet the challenges posed by changing energy resources, increasing electrification, and a greater need and preference for location-constrained renewable generation, in addition to addressing ever-growing concerns about the risks to the resilience of the North American electric power system.
-Despite the well-documented evidence that more transmission is needed across the country to provide the benefits of both greater resilience and integration of renewable resources, the
+not ultimately require this amount of investment, the expected changes in how energy is produced requires strong support for new transmission investments.
+These findings were further reinforced in a report released in January 2020 by ScottMadden, Inc. demonstrating the pressing need for more transmission investment in all regions of the country to meet the challenges posed by changing energy resources, increasing electrification, and a greater need and preference for location-constrained renewable generation, in addition to addressing ever-growing concerns about the risks to the resilience of the North American electric power system.